Accommodations

 Accomodations for Exams & Tests

-Our Testing Centers coordinates accommodated tests and exams for students with disabilities registered with the Accessibility Services.
+Our Testing Centre coordinates accommodated tests and exams for students with disabilities registered with the Accessibility Services.

-Available at all campuses, the test center coordinates accommodated tests and exams for students registered with Accessibility Services.
+Available at all campuses, the test center coordinates and accommodates tests and exams for students registered with Accessibility Services.

-Available at all campuses, the test center coordinates accommodated tests and exams for students registered with Accessibility Services.
+Available at all campuses, the test center coordinates and accommodates tests and exams for students registered with Accessibility Services.

-For each test you must complete the “Test/Exam Accommodation Request Form” through your Student Portal Account to advise the Test Center that you will writing in the test center.
+For each test, you must complete the “Test/Exam Accommodation Request Form” through your Student Portal Account to advise the Test Center that you will be writing in the test center.

 You must complete and submit the form 3-5 (three to five) weekdays before the test date.

-If the Test/Exam Accommodation Request Form is not submitted or is submitted late, you may not be accommodate to write in the test center due to unavailable resources.
+If the Test/Exam Accommodation Request Form is not submitted or is submitted late, you may not be accommodated to write in the test center due to unavailable resources.

 Contact your faculty and Advising Services as soon as possible.
-You may be eligible to write a make-up test/ exam, however, it is up to the discretion of faculty.
+You may be eligible to write a make-up test/ exam.
+However, it is up to the discretion of the faculty.

 If you have already submitted a Test/Exam accommodation form through your student portal, please notify the Test Centre and your faculty by email at least 3-5 business days before the scheduled date.